cedx/ngx-webstorage/doc/usage/api.md

 }
 ```

-The `LocalStorage` and `SessionStorage` classes has the following API:
+Each class extends from the `WebStorage` abstract class that has the following API:

 ## **#keys**: string[]
 Returns the keys of the the associated storage: